-In our previous design, after the first pre-copy round, we let the VM resume on the target host after loading only the necessary CPU and device states.
+In our early design, after the first pre-copy round where all memory pages are transferred from source host to target host, we let the VM resume on the target host after loading only the necessary CPU and device states.
 Then we restore the updated memory data that was modified by the running VM during the first pre-copy round.
 Whenever the VM needs to access a memory page which has not been updated, it retrieves the corresponding data from the source host and sets up the pages locally.
 The benefit of this solution is that the VM starts very quickly, and it always keeps running while restoring the memory data.
 Moreover, since the VM only needs to restore a small number of CPU and device states in order to start, its performance would not be reduced by large VM memory sizes.